ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 "Oh, and I told them we'd have real-time collaboration in X weeks" Jay would casually mention during standup, while Ev and I exchanged smiles that roughly translated to "he said WHAT now?"

 My favorite was when Jay started selling CAD Assist, a feature that existed more in his imagination than in our codebase.
-Ev and Dr. Rob had to work their magic, building something from basically nothing was both terrifying and incredible.
+Ev and Rob had to work their magic, building something from basically nothing was both terrifying and incredible.

 Eventually, we had to sit down and figure out better communication.
 It wasn't really an intervention, more like a reality check for all of us.
 We needed to get better at setting realistic timelines and make sure engineering priorities aligned with business needs.